vldr/Cyth/README.md

 You can now run the above code and you should see `10 20` appear in your terminal.

 Have a look at the first `cyth_alloc` function call, where we passed `1` in for the first argument.
-This is because `int` is *NOT* a pointer type, it is a primitive type, therefore it is atomic.
+This was done because `int` is *NOT* a pointer type, it is a primitive type therefore it is atomic.

 In contrast, have a look at the second `cyth_alloc` function call, where we passed `0` in for the first argument.
-This is because `CyArray` contains a pointer (in its `data` field) therefore it is *NOT* atomic.
+This was done because `CyArray` contains a pointer (in its `data` field) therefore it is *NOT* atomic.

 #### Strings

-In this final section, we'll show how to share strings between C and Cyth.
+In this final section, we will show how to share strings between C and Cyth.

 The `cyth.h` header provides a `CyString` struct definition which matches the memory layout of strings in Cyth: